joaompinto/aurora/README.md

 - 🧠 **Context-Aware:** Understands your project structure for precise edits.
 - 💬 **Interactive User Prompts:** Asks for clarification when needed.
 - 🧩 **Extensible Tooling:** Built-in tools for file operations, shell commands, and more.
-- 🌐 **Web Interface:** Stream responses and tool progress via a simple web UI.
+- 🌐 **Web Interface (In Development):** Upcoming simple web UI for streaming responses and tool progress.

 ---